thorlindberg/thesis/dissertation/6 relatedwork.md

 <br>

-**Framework for design and development**
+**(a) Framework for design and development**

-I chose a Test-Driven Development (TDD) process for this project as described in the subsection on ["Test-Driven Development (TDD)"](#test-drivendevelopment(tdd))", and as such I have chosen to include literature on recommandations derived from practice for writing test-able code.
-This is presented in the subsection on ["Writing Testable Code"](#writingtestablecode).
+I chose a Test-Driven Development (TDD) process for this project as described in the section on ["Test-Driven Development (TDD)"](#test-drivendevelopment(tdd))", and as such I have chosen to include literature on recommandations derived from practice for writing test-able code.
+This is presented in the section on ["Writing Testable Code"](#writingtestablecode).

 The JSON specification was an obvious choice for my project, as it has widespread use in software application development.
 However it is worth including work that compares and constrasts it with other similar formats such as YAML and XML, to illustrate their differences and advantages or disadvantages.
 Without this comparison, my experiment could result in a proposal for an already existing alternative.
-This is presented in the subsection on ["Specification of Data Serialisation Formats"](#specificationofdataserialisationformats).
+This is presented in the section on ["Specification of Data Serialisation Formats"](#specificationofdataserialisationformats).

 The problem presented in this project can be solved in many different ways and at different levels.
 For this reason I include previous work towards extending the JSON syntax.
 By searching publicly accessible repositories on GitHub, I have found proejcts that worked towards extending the format with more explicit and type-safe syntax features.
-These projects are presented in the subsection on ["Attempts at Extensibility of Data Syntax"](#attemptsatextensibilityofdatasyntax).
+These projects are presented in the section on ["Attempts at Extensibility of Data Syntax"](#attemptsatextensibilityofdatasyntax).

 I anticipated that I would need a strategy for evaluation and presentation of results, once I had developed a solution to address the problem presented in this project.
 This is why I include literature on strategies for choosing and evaluating data syntax and the implementation of data formats in computer systems.
-This is presented in the subsection on ["Evaluation Strategies"](#evaluationstrategies).
+This is presented in the section on ["Evaluation Strategies"](#evaluationstrategies).

 {"break":true}